A survey of BWT variants for string collections: Introduction

-Concurrently, ever increasing text sizes have been driving a trend towards ever smaller data structures.
-The size of BWT-based data structures is typically measured in the number of runs (maximal substrings consisting of the same letter) of the BWT, commonly denoted $r$.
-This parameter $r$ has become fundamental as a measure of storage space required by such data structures.
-Moreover, much recent research effort has concentrated on the construction of data structures which can not only store but query, process, and mine strings in space and time proportional to $r$~\cite{GagieNP18,BannaiGI20,Oliva0SMKGB21,CobasGN21}.

-The parameter $r$ is also being increasingly seen as a measure of repetitiveness of the string, with several recent works theoretically exploring its suitability as such a measure, as well as its relationship to other such measures~\cite{Navarro21a,GiulianiILPST21,AkagiFI22}.
+The size of BWT-based compressed data structures such as the RLFM-index~\cite{MakinenN05} or the $r$-index~\cite{GagieNP20} is typically measured in the number of runs (maximal substrings consisting of the same letter) of the BWT, commonly denoted $r$.
+This parameter $r$ has become central as a measure of the storage space required by these data structures.
+Additionally, much recent research effort has concentrated on the construction of data structures which can not only store but query, process, and mine strings in space and time proportional to $r$~\cite{GagieNP20,BannaiGI20,Oliva0SMKGB21,CobasGN21}.
+Moreover, the parameter $r$ (or the related $n/r$, the average runlength of the \BWT) is also being increasingly seen as a measure of repetitiveness of the string or strings, with several recent works theoretically exploring its suitability as such a measure, as well as its relationship to other repetitiveness measures~\cite{KempaK20,Navarro21a,GiulianiILPST21,AkagiFI22}.
+The parameter $r$ is now also being used as a property of the dataset itself (e.g.~\cite{CobasGN21,BannaiGI20,BoucherCGHMNR21}).